-Storing a tire in the passenger compartment of the vehicle could cause injury.
-Be sure to store the jack and other equipment properly.
+Storing a jack, a tire or other equipment in the passenger compartment of the vehicle could cause injury.
 In a sudden stop or collision, loose equipment could strike someone.
 Store all these in the proper place.

 ■ If You're Stuck: In Sand, Mud, Ice or Snow